open-sauced/maintainer-intro-course/effective-communication.md

 Just like maintainers, most open source contributors are volunteers.
 They are not required to, but they help you fix and enhance your project in their spare time.
 So you can't expect them to work on their issues promptly like a regular employee.
 With this expectation, you can, for example, break your issues into several small ones to prevent them from taking a long time to work on an issue.

-#### Styling Guide
+#### Style Guide

-You might prefer contributors to add a prefix to issue, pull request titles, and their commit messages.
-Or you might select particular Markdown rules for your project.
-Every project has its own convention.
+You might prefer contributors to add a prefix in brackets to issue and pull request titles.
+For example, "[Bug]: Documentation link goes to 404 Page Not Found".
+Or you want them to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to their commit messages, such as `feat: add new feature for user authentication`.
+In another case, you might select particular Markdown rules for your project, like one underscore for italics, two asterisks for bolds, etc.

+Every project has its own convention to keep the consistency around it.
 So, don't expect your contributors to know what to do when contributing to your project.
-Consider communicating this in a clear styling guide they must follow.
+Consider communicating this in a clear style guide they must follow.
+You can take an example from GitHub's [style guide](https://docs.github.com/en/contributing/style-guide-and-content-model/style-guide).

 #### Support